| Membership | Price (+HST) |

 Nature Centre – 16 Old Guelph Road, Hamilton

-Valley Wonders; For 6 year olds - RBG Centre
+Valley Wonders; For 6 to 7 year olds - RBG Centre

 Hendrie Valley, Grindstone Creek and our rich forests and fields provide a fantastic place to learn about the world of the creatures that call our backyard home.
 Discover the living things found under our feet, in the trees, under rocks, and in the garden!
-Spot birds with binoculars and get close to some incredible animal neighbours.
+Spot birds, and bugs, and snakes, and lots more as we get close to our incredible animal neighbours.
 Come out as we explore the lives of our furry and feathered friends and learn about how we can help them thrive.

 RBG Centre – 680 Plains Road, Burlington

-Adventurous Nature; For 7 year olds - RBG Centre
+Veggie Camp; For 7 to 8 year olds - Laking Farm

 RBG Combo Camp; For 7 to 12 year olds - RBG Centre and the Art Gallery of Burlington

-Pick up at RBG Centre for 4-4:30 p.m.
-Extended care is available in the afternoon for this program at RBG.
+Morning drop-off occurs at RBG Centre from 8:30am to 9:00am.
+Extended care is available in the morning for this program at RBG.

 Full-week camp.
 Available: